Poster Presentations and Networking Reception

 Christopher Warren, Ph.D, SpringZone, St.Pete, St.Petersburg, FL

 Caregiver satisfaction with treatment can contribute to treatment attrition.
 As such, this research aimed to assess caregiver satisfaction in relation to Trauma-Focused Cognitive Behavioral Therapy treatment completion.
 Overall, satisfaction with treatment was high.
 However, mean caregiver satisfaction scores were significantly higher for children who completed.
-Caregiver satisfaction should be assessed in future interventions, with work being done with caregivers to address concerns raised in these assessments.
-This could increase treatment completion rates.
+This poster recommends the assessment of caregiver satisfaction in future interventions, with steps taken to address concerns raised.

 Change the Dynamic: System Dynamics for System Transformation